Welcome

 Germany and Nigeria: Bilateral relations

+Nigeria is Germany’s second-largest trading partner in sub-Saharan Africa.
+One priority of bilateral economic relations is cooperation in the energy sector.
 The German-Nigerian energy partnership, which has been in place since 2008, was expanded in 2021 in line with the Federal Government’s National Hydrogen Strategy with the opening of a Hydrogen Office in Abuja.

 Priorities of development cooperation with Nigeria are sustainable economic development, vocational training and employment, as well as rural development, the expansion of renewables and healthcare.